-His background is in psychology & computer science from various universities in Norway, and he co-founded the open source content management system Plone back in 1999.
+Alex Limi’s background is psychology & computer science, and he co-founded the open source content management system Plone back in 1999.

-It is now one of the top 2% open source software projects in the world, with about 100 core developers and over 500 add-on developers and more than 300 companies in 50 countries providing services, support and integration for the system.
+It is now one of the top 2% open source software projects in the world, with about 800 core developers & over 500 add-on developers and more than 300 companies in 50 countries providing services, support & integration for the system.

-In 2003, he co-founded the company Plone Solutions — now known as Jarn — where he was still involved on the ownership side until recently.
-He was instrumental in creating the Plone Foundation, a non-profit that protects and promotes Plone, defends its trademarks and intellectual property — and negotiated initial funding with one of the largest tech industry companies.
+In 2003, he co-founded the company Plone Solutions — later known as Jarn.
+He was instrumental in creating the Plone Foundation, a non-profit that protects and promotes Plone, defends its trademarks & intellectual property — and negotiated funding for the organization with one of the largest tech industry companies in the world.

 In 2006, he moved from Norway to San Francisco and worked with Google as an interaction designer until 2009, when he started working with the Firefox team at Mozilla as the Firefox UX Lead.
-He is currently working on Product Design Strategy.
+He then transitioned to Product Design Strategy at Mozilla.

-- The Wikipedia CSS is mostly his code, that’s why Wikipedia looks like the default Plone design — it’s not the other way around.
+- The Wikipedia CSS is mostly his work, that’s why Wikipedia looks like the default Plone design — not the other way around.

 - He has the dubious honor of coining the term “Embarrassment-Driven Development.”